ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

    <img src="./img/note.png"  />**Note**:

    Each CBX can control only one type of device at a time.
-For instance, to control both an air conditioner (via IR) and light (via RELAY), two separate CBX unites are required, each dedicated to a specific device type.
+For instance, to control both an air conditioner (via IR) and light (via RELAY), two separate CBX units are required, each dedicated to a specific device type.
 A single CBX cannot manage multiple device types simultaneously.

 4. **Configure CBX in the Dashboard**

-   - Log in to the NMPmanagement system Dashboard, and navigate to Devices > Device Management.
+   - Log in to the NMP management system Dashboard, and navigate to Devices > Device Management.

    - Select the NMP and click the CBX edit button to configure.

      <img src="./img/CBX/CBX-UI-Config.png"  style="zoom: 15%;" />

-5. **Set control Method According to the Controlled Device**
+5. **Set Control Method According to the Controlled Device**

-   Based on the DIP siwtch sequence, select the control method.
+   Based on the DIP switch sequence, select the control method.
 (Power Control, RS232 Control, or IR Control)

    <img src="./img/CBX/CBX-UI-Settings.png"  style="zoom: 33%;" />